Ask a doctor about a prescription for DEXKETOPROFEN NORMON 25 mg HARD CAPSULES

 Store below 25°C.

-Store the blister pack in the outer packaging to protect it from light.
+Keep the blister in the outer packaging to protect it from light.

-Medications should not be disposed of through drains or in the trash.
-Dispose of packaging and medications you no longer need at the SIGRE collection point at the pharmacy.
-If in doubt, ask your pharmacist how to dispose of packaging and medications you no longer need.
-By doing so, you will help protect the environment.
+Medications should not be disposed of through wastewater or household waste.
+Deposit the packaging and medications you no longer need at the SIGRE collection point in the pharmacy.
+If in doubt, ask your pharmacist how to dispose of the packaging and medications you no longer need.
+This will help protect the environment.

 Composition of Dexketoprofeno Normon 25 mg hard capsules EFG

-Appearance of the product and contents of the packaging
+Appearance of the Product and Container Content

-Dexketoprofeno Normon 25 mg hard capsules EFG are hard gelatin capsules of green color, containing white or almost white crystalline powder.
+Dexketoprofeno Normon 25 mg hard capsules EFG are hard gelatin capsules of green color, containing a white or almost white crystalline powder.

 LABORATORIOS NORMON, S.A.